javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/article.md

 input.onclick = function() { alert(2); } // replaces the previous handler
 ```

-Developers of web standards understood that long ago and suggested an alternative way of managing handlers using the special methods `addEventListener` and `removeEventListener` which do not have the same constraints as event handlers.
+Developers of web standards understood that long ago and suggested an alternative way of managing handlers using the special methods `addEventListener` and `removeEventListener` which aren't bound by such constraint.

 The syntax to add a handler: